ssh-mitm/ssh-mitm/sshmitm/tutorial/tutorials/password_auth/intro.md

-## What you will learn

-SSH encrypts the connection between client and server — but encryption alone does not prevent a man-in-the-middle attack.
-As long as the client accepts the wrong host key, an attacker positioned on the network path can intercept everything, including passwords.

-In this tutorial you take the role of the attacker.
-You will position SSH-MITM between a developer and their SSH server, then watch the developer's password appear in plaintext in the proxy log — without breaking the session or alerting the developer.
+## Chapter 1 — The First Connection

+You are conducting an authorized red team assessment of **Meridian Systems**.
+Your objective: determine how much an attacker positioned on the internal network can learn from SSH sessions passing through.

+SSH-MITM is running as a transparent proxy between Meridian's developers and their servers.
+The first connection is coming in.

+It is Alice — a senior developer — connecting to the dev server the same way she does every morning.
+She types her password without thinking twice.

+She does not know you are listening.

 ---

-A target SSH server is already running in the background.
+**What you will see**

+SSH encrypts the channel between client and server — but only against third parties.
+SSH-MITM terminates the client's handshake with its own host key, decrypts all traffic, and opens a separate encrypted connection to the real server.
+The password passes through the proxy in plaintext before being forwarded.

-In the next step you will start SSH-MITM and position it between the developer's client and that server.
+In the next step, start SSH-MITM and wait for Alice to connect.